Data Science Case Interview Guide: BCG X, QuantumBlack, Bain Vector

 Firms That Use Data Science Cases

-BCG X differs from the traditional BCG practice because it builds actual data products, not just advisory decks.
-McKinsey QuantumBlack applies hybrid intelligence — combining data science and management consulting — to enterprise transformations.
+BCG X differs from the traditional BCG practice because it builds data products, not just advisory decks.
+McKinsey QuantumBlack applies AI and analytics to enterprise transformations.
 Bain & Company's data scientist process includes case studies where candidates outline an end-to-end approach to a business problem using data.

 The Three Main Case Types